-16 Landlords etc: financial penalties and offences
+15 Landlords etc: financial penalties and offences

-In the 1988 Act, after section 16H (inserted by section 15 of this Act) insert -"Landlords etc: financial penalties and offences
+In the 1988 Act, after section 16G (inserted by section 14 of this Act) insert- "Landlords etc: financial penalties and offences

-Financial penalties 16I
+16H Financial penalties

-- (1) A local housing authority may impose a financial penalty on a person if satisfied beyond reasonable doubt - that the person contravened section 16D or any paragraph of section 16E(1) other than paragraph (e), or - (b)
+- (1) A local housing authority may impose a financial penalty on a person if satisfied beyond reasonable doubt- - (a) that the person contravened section 16D or any paragraph of section 16E(2) other than paragraph (d), or

+(b) that -

-- the person contravened paragraph (e) of section 16E(1), (i) - the tenant surrendered the tenancy within the period (ii) of four months beginning with the date of the contravention, without an order for possession of the dwelling-house being made.
+- (i) the person contravened paragraph (d) of section 16E(2), and - (ii) the tenant surrendered the tenancy within the period of three months beginning with the date of the contravention, without an order for possession of the dwelling-house being made.

-- (2) Where a landlord fulfils the requirement in section 16D, a local housing authority may not impose a financial penalty on a person who contravenes section 16D only by virtue of subsection (8) of that section. - More than one penalty may be imposed on the same person in relation to a contravention of section 16D only if - the contravention continues after the end of 28 days beginning with the day after that on which the previous penalty for the contravention was imposed, unless the person appeals against the decision to impose the penalty within that period, or if the person appeals against that decision within that period, the contravention continues after the end of 28 days beginning with the day after that on which the appeal is finally determined, withdrawn or abandoned.

-Subsection (3) does not enable a penalty to be imposed after the final notice in respect of the previous penalty has been withdrawn or quashed on appeal.
+(2) Where a landlord fulfils the requirement in section 16D, a local housing authority may not impose a financial penalty on a person who contravenes section 16D only by virtue of subsection (6) of that section.

+- (3) More than one penalty may be imposed on the same person in relation to a contravention of section 16D only if - (a) the contravention continues after the end of 28 days beginning with the day after that on which the previous penalty for the contravention was imposed, unless the person appeals against the decision to impose the penalty within that period, or - (b) if the person appeals against that decision within that period, the contravention continues after the end of 28 days beginning with the day after that on which the appeal is finally determined, withdrawn or abandoned. - (4) Subsection (3) does not enable a penalty to be imposed after the final notice in respect of the previous penalty has been withdrawn or quashed on appeal.